 Video can be used in a wide variety of ways.
 Throwing off the shackles and being prepared to get creative with your content, will make a big difference to the eventual outcomes.
 Look at what your competitors are doing and see what’s working for them.
 Don’t just consider the good but the bad as well (you’ll learn a lot from other people’s mistakes).

 Don’t confine this research to your own industry either.
 Look for video marketing ideas that will transfer into your own business arena.
-Apart from traditional ads, the types of content you might like to try could include testimonials, how-to videos, product launches, webinars to name just a few.
-You can opt for live content or video animation or a mix of the two.
+Apart from traditional ads, the types of content you might like to try could include testimonials, how-to videos, product launches, and webinars to name just a few.
+You can use a video maker to create different kinds of videos using the pre-made templates available in it.
+Additionally, you can opt for live content or video animation, or a mix of the two.
 Our advice: Be prepared to try something new.

 3. Align with your overall marketing plan

 Marketing activity for a business never performs in isolation.
 Cultivate one coherent approach and, align your video content with all other aspects of your marketing.
 This should include bringing your video content together with marketing assets such as your brand as well as your unique selling points.

 - How does video help you put these across and create the right vision of your business?

 - Are the messages in your video consistent with your other marketing activities?